sanity-io/GROQ/spec/Section 13 -- Extensions.md

 ### geo::intersects()

-It takes in two geo point arguments and returns true if first geo value intersects the second one, that is polygon created by first geo value intersects with or contains atleast one of the edge represented in second geo value polygon.
+This function takes two geo values, and returns true if they intersect in a planar (non-spherical) coordinate system.
+The arguments can be any geo values.
+A geo value intersects with another if it shares any geometric points with the second value; for example, a line crossing a polygon.

 geo::intersects(args, scope):